bangil0/Authentication-Codeigniter-4/README.md

 [official site](https://github.com/lonnieezell/myth-auth).

 ## Installation
 Installation is best done via Composer.
-Assuming Composer is installed globally, you may use the following command:
-`> composer require myth/auth`
+Assuming Composer is installed globally, you may use the following command:\n `> composer require myth/auth`